robertmartin8/ReasonableDeviations/_posts/2020-08-20-investing-checklist.md

 - Right for the right reasons (yay!)
 - Right for the wrong reasons, i.e lucky.
-- Wrong but on the right lines, e.g identified the key lever but called it the wrong way.
+- Wrong but on the right lines, e.g. identified the key lever but called it the wrong way.
 - Completely wrong, or black-swanned.

 ## After the trade